 - Spend time on applications – many retail graduate programmes have deadlines between December and February, so decide which employers you’re most interested in and give yourself enough time to produce the best possible applications.
 Find vacancies for graduate schemes and positions on TARGETjobs here.
 You might also want to take a look at how the former head of graduate recruitment at Aldi advises graduates to approach applications and assessment centres.

 - Practise tests – during the early stages of the application process for a retail graduate scheme, it’s likely that you’ll be given online tests.
 Working through practice tests should help you to get used to the format they take and improve your confidence when it comes to the real thing.
 Find more information on what these tests are and links to practice tests here.
 Game-based tests are also increasingly popular among retailers, so take a look at our article on how to approach these.

 - Continue to search for work experience opportunities – some retailers keep their applications for internships open until March, so keep up the search if you haven’t secured a position.
 Find out what work experience is available and how it could help you here.

 - Grow your network – use your university’s careers service and social media channels to build up your network.
 Contacts working in the retail industry will give you information you might not find in a job description, such as what the working environment is like at a particular retailer.
 They may also help to guide you through parts of the recruitment process.
 Take a look at our section on networking tips.

 - Work on your commercial awareness – don’t limit your research to the retailers you’re applying to; get your head around their competitors and the movements of the industry as a whole.
-Visiting retailers’ physical stores as well as their websites will bolster your commercial awareness, as will reading news stories about the retail sector.
-TARGETjobs has some useful guidance on how to approach store visits.
+Visiting retailers’ websites will bolster your commercial awareness, as will reading news stories about the retail sector.

 Your spring term action plan